 The Humboldt International Film Festival has been bringing independent and alternative short films to Humboldt County for 51 years.
 As the world’s oldest student-run film festival, we create a unique venue for digital media that enjoys an international reputation for supporting and celebrating independent filmmakers.
 Founded in 1967 by a group of film-loving Humboldt State University students, the Humboldt Int’l Film Fest continues to expand over the years, now featuring several days of public screenings and presentations by guest filmmakers.
 The festival promotes the art of film, not only as a means of entertainment, but also as an instrument for self-expression, and a stimulus for dialogue about social, political, and cultural issues.
 HIFF is pleased to provide a home where these international filmmakers can showcase their visions, and the venue for all of us to explore the power of film. www.hsufilmfestival.com

 The Los Angeles Post Production Group (LAPPG) is a free membership organization for those with an interest in digital content creation and the post-production process.
-The group recently celebrated its 10-year anniversary and hosts monthly meetings with industry leading experts, professionals and companies.
+The group is moving into its 11th year and hosts monthly meetings with industry leading experts, professionals and companies.
 It is a thriving, creative and supportive networking community for members in Los Angeles and around the world and is open to students, working professionals, and industry veterans alike.

-Upcoming meetings are held at Roth Hall in Santa Monica on:
+Upcoming meetings are held in Santa Monica on:

 NewFilmmakers Los Angeles (NFMLA) is a non-profit 501(c) 3 organization designed to showcase innovative works by emerging filmmakers from around the world, providing the Los Angeles community of entertainment professionals and film goers with a constant surge of monthly screening events.
 NFMLA provides a forum where filmmakers can be recognized for their contributions, have open audience discussions about their projects and connect with industry professionals for insight on distribution, production, acquisition and representation. www.nfmla.org